vegaprotocol/specs/specs/0032-governance.md

 ## 1. Create market

-A proposal to create a market contains a compelte market specification as per the Market Framework (see spec) that describes the market to be created.
+A proposal to create a market contains a complete market specification as per the Market Framework (see spec) that describes the market to be created.

 All **new market proposals** initially have their validation configured by the network parameters `Governance.CreateMarket.All.*`.
 These may be split from `All` to subtypes in future, for instance when other market types like RFQ are created.